dtiesling/flask-muck/docs/docs/quickstart.md

 !!! note
     For the remainder of this guide we'll assume usage of the [Flask-SqlAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/quickstart/#quick-start) extension.

-## Create SqlAlchemy Model
+## Create SQLAlchemy Model
-Flask-Muck requires the use of SqlAlchemy's [declarative system]().
-If you are not using the declarative system you will need to review those [docs]() and re-evaluate whether Flask-Muck is the right choice.
-Explaining the full process of creating and registering a SqlAlchemy model in your Flask app is outside the scope of this guide.
+Flask-Muck requires the use of SQLAlchemy's [declarative system]().
+If you are not using the declarative system, you will need to review those [docs]() and re-evaluate whether Flask-Muck is the right choice for your project.
+Explaining the full process of creating and registering a SQLAlchemy model in your Flask app is outside the scope of this guide.
 The example code below shows the model class we will be creating an API for in the rest of the guide.

 ```python
 from myapp import db